 (source: Bright Agrotech)

-Additionally, this type of indoor growing limits visual access for workers, making it difficult for them to check crops for infections or contamination.
-For workers to visually inspect what is happening between and inside each rack, they must use expensive scissor lifts and reach into the growing bed to look for disease or pest.
-This process is time consuming and reaching over plants also presents a food safety hazard.
-Nate Storey uses vertical planes instead of horizontal planes for his indoor farm allowing for better airflow, lower heat production, and easier access for workers.
+Horizontal indoor growing limits visual access for workers, making it difficult for them to check crops for infections or contamination.
+For workers to visually inspect what is happening between and inside each rack, they must use expensive scissor lifts and reach into the growing bed to look for diseases or pests.
+This process is time-consuming and reaching over plants also presents a food safety hazard.
+Nate Storey uses vertical planes instead of horizontal planes for his indoor farm, allowing for better airflow, lower heat production, and easier access for workers.
 This shift from horizontal to vertical planes with better airflow also improves food safety while lowering energy consumption and labor costs.

-Some indoor farmers believe that their greatest challenge is finding labor with the necessary skills and educational background to monitor the crops at all hours.
-Indoor farming companies are looking for candidates that have both a deep understanding of plant biology and data manipulation.
+Some indoor farmers believe that their greatest challenge is finding labor who have the necessary skills and educational background to monitor the crops at all hours.
+Indoor farming companies look for candidates with a deep understanding of plant biology and data manipulation.
 Even though indoor growing is not a new concept, recent operations are on a much larger scale than previous operations, and it is sometimes difficult to find enough people with relevant knowledge and experience.
-David Rosenberg (AeroFarms) says, “While hiring is a challenge, ensuring the right people are running indoor ag businesses is also of utmost importance as the industry scales.”
+David Rosenberg of AeroFarms says, “While hiring is a challenge, ensuring the right people are running indoor ag businesses is also of utmost importance as the industry scales.”
 The labor force of an indoor farm operation must oversee the massive amount of crops without cutting corners on food safety.
-That’s why Matt Matros of FarmedHere predicts his business and others, like AeroFarms and Green Sense Farms, “will go the way of Amazon, which uses factory robots to attend to packages” in its massive warehouses.

 The Bottom Line:

-The indoor farming industry undoubtedly has benefits, but it is not without its challenges.
-With the rapid advancement of technology and new research focused on improving indoor crop production, indoor farming can become more affordable, overcome hefty electric bills, improve food safety, expand crop range, and increase peoples’ knowledge of the industry.
+The indoor farming industry undoubtedly has benefits, but it is not without challenges.
+With the rapid advancement of technology and new research focused on improving indoor crop production, indoor farming can become more affordable, improve food safety, expand crop range, and increase peoples’ knowledge of the industry.
 Keep your eyes on indoor farming: despite its challenges, this industry is on the up.